 Even though traumatic injuries offer a clear indication that something is off, they aren’t the only signs that your body is out of balance.
 Some issues are slower to build but still create painful and prolonged effects on your joints.
 One common ailment is arthritis, which happens when the connection between bones is no longer healthy and well supported.
 Even if someone doesn’t have arthritis, it doesn’t mean they’re free from aches and pains.
 In all cases, we can each benefit from cultivating strong and supple connective tissues that allow greater mobility and a fluid Qi circulation.

 Not only do healthy tendons and ligaments allow your body to flow more gracefully, but they also help to elevate your mind and emotions.
 By doing so, you can experience an increase in energy and vitality that impacts all aspects of your health and well being.

 Iron Shirt Qi Gong practices primarily use eight specific postures to cultivate energy.
 Although traditionally these postures are done in a standing position, you can also do them in a sitting position as well.
 Like all Qi Gong practices, there’s no limit on who can learn them, and there’s always a version of the practice that will work for everyone.
 Also, Lee can happily offer suggestions for alternative positions or movements when a traditional practice doesn’t work with your body.

-Iron Shirt Qi Gong II Workshop
+Iron Shirt Qi Gong

 Whether you’re a novice practitioner or Tier 2 Teacher, this workshop series is an amazing opportunity to learn a powerful ancient practice that you can apply in your modern life.
-Check out the workshop page today to learn more and continue the journey.
+Check out the page below today to learn more and continue the journey.